Regular Checkups Help To Keep Your Pet Healthy

 In addition to the routine wellness procedures we perform on all adult pets, we will give special attention to your senior pet's potential geriatric conditions, such as arthritis or decreased vision.

 Additional laboratory tests may be recommended for aging pets to provide more detailed information about your senior pet's overall health and wellbeing.

 Vaccinations & Prevention

-During your pet's veterinary checkup at our Delaware County animal hospital, the vet will also check whether your animal requires preventive care, or if they are due for any routine vaccinations.
+During your pet's veterinary checkup at our Morton animal hospital, the vet will also check whether your animal requires preventive care, or if they are due for any routine vaccinations.